Nash equilibrium in a singular stochastic game between two renewable power producers with price impact: One-step game

-Let us examine figure \ref{fig:onestep_1} which corresponds to the cases (ii) and (iii) for reference.
-The set of points highlighted in blue can be interpreted as the level set of a boundary function $F_1:\overline{D}\mapsto \R$, separating what we might call the \textit{installation} and \textit{waiting regions} for the player 1.
-Similarly the points in red, with respect to a boundary function $F_2$.
+Let us examine Figure \ref{fig:onestep_1}{, corresponding to cases (ii) and (iii) listed above, namely $0< A(x) \leq \frac{\theta}{2}$ and $\frac{\theta}{2}<A(x)\le \frac{3}{4}\theta$}, respectively.
+The {blue segments} can be interpreted as the level set of a boundary function $F_1:{D}\mapsto \R$, which separates two regions relative to Player 1, that we might call: \begin{itemize} \item the \textit{installation region} $\mathbb{I}^1$, composed by all the points $(x,y)$ for which, at Nash equilibrium, the optimal installation $I^1$ defined in Equation \eqref{argmax} is strictly positive, and \item the \textit{waiting region} $\mathbb{W}^1 := (\mathbb{R} \times D) \setminus \mathbb{I}^1$. \end{itemize} Similarly, the red segments constitutes the level set of a boundary function $F_2$, separating Player 2's installation region $\mathbb{I}^2$ and waiting region $\mathbb{W}^2$.
+For now, these regions are intuitively described as above, while the formal definitions (where for example we will require $\mathbb{I}^i$, $i = 1,2$, to be closed sets for technical reasons) will be given later.
 Clearly $F_1(y_1,y_2)=F_2(y_2,y_1)$ by the symmetry of the game.